yanqingan/Illumination_Decomposition/README.md

 # Illumination_Decomposition
 Code for TIP 2017 paper --- Illumination Decomposition for Photograph with Multiple Light Sources.

 <p>This code implements the core part of illumination decomposition in our paper via Visual Studio.
 Please add it to your project.
-If you use it for your research, please cite the following papers in your work:</p>
+If you use it for your research, please cite the following paper in your work:</p>
 <p>Ling Zhang, Qingan Yan, Zheng Liu, Hua Zou, Chunxia Xiao. <i>Illumination Decomposition for Photograph with Multiple Light Sources</i>.
 IEEE Transactions on Image Processing (TIP), 2017.</p>

 <pre><code>@article{zhang2017illumination,